JunshengFu/semantic_segmentation/README.md

-# **Drivable Road Segmentation**
+# **Road Segmentation**

 ### Objective
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In the case of the autonomous driving, given an front camera view, the car needs to know where is the road.
+In this project, we trained a neural network to label the pixels of a road in images, by using a method named Fully Convolutional Network (FCN).

 #### Demo